artsgard/socioregister-starter/README.md

 Next you`ll find four serving application.
 The simple SocioWeather, provides the weather-report by city.
 SocioBank, permits money transaction between Socios.
 The SocioSecurity, a Cookie/ Token based SpringSecurity (OAUTH2), still has to be written.
 Finally the SocioDbBatch application is interesting.
 It will update, on a daily bases, the databases of SocioRegister (socio_db) and SocioBank (soicio_bank_db).
 The DBs run on MySQL or Postgres.

 Specific Info SocioRegister-starter

-This application would be theone to start revising first.
+This application would be the one to start revising first.